servicebinding/spec/README.md

 ## Proposal

 Main section of the doc.
-Has sub-section that outline the design.
+Has sub-sections that outline the design.

 ### Making a service bindable